Function Calling

 Supporting Models

-) also support parallel function calling - here, you can pass multiple requests in a single query, the model will pick the relevant tool for each query, and return an array of tool_calls
+Portkey also supports parallel tool calling when available from the provider.
+This feature allows you to submit multiple requests in a single query.
+The model automatically selects the appropriate tool for each request and returns an array of tool_calls

 Was this page helpful?